JakobEvans/DollarsBank_CoreJavaApp_V1/README.md

 # DollarsBank_CoreJavaApp_V1
 A console app for internet banking using a layered architecture

-Users can log in to make
+Users can log in to make --> Deposits - Withdrawl - Fund Transfers - Recent Transaction History - Display Customer info - Sign out
-Deposits
-Withdrawls
-Fund Transfers
-5 recent transaction history
-Display customer info
-Sign out